John Archer (New Zealand politician): Baptist church involvement

 After his ordination in 1891 he served in the north of England as pastor at Peterborough (1891–1895), Heptonstall Slack (1895–1903) and Grimsby (1903–1908).
 When Archer and his family moved to New Zealand in 1908, he became minister of the Baptist Church, Napier until 1913 and serving as chairman of the Main School Committee and the local Technical Education Board.

 Subsequently, he was minister at Esk Street, Invercargill (1913–1916), and Vivian Street, Wellington (1916–1919).
 He also served for part of that time as a military chaplain at Tauherenikau Camp, near Featherston.
 From 1919 until 1932 he was minister of the Baptist Church in Sydenham, Christchurch.
 After his retirement in 1932 he remained active in the church, serving as president of the Canterbury Auxiliary of the Baptist Union, organising a Sunday school in Christchurch and helping to start a Baptist church at Greymouth.

-He was President of the Baptist Union of New Zealand between 1916–1918 and Foundation President of the Invercargill WEA (Workers Educational Association) in 1915.
+He was President of the Baptist Union of New Zealand between 1916 and 1918 and Foundation President of the Invercargill WEA (Workers Educational Association) in 1915.